travelingcircusofurbanism/website/static/posts/portland/KennedySchool/content.md

 ![](kennedyschool0.jpg)

-The Kennedy School, a historic elementary school in northeast Portland that opened in 1915, has been transformed into a 57-room hotel with a restaurant, multiple small bars, a movie theater, a soaking pool and a brewery.
-There is more than 8,500 square feet of meeting space, including the 3,400-square-foot Gymnasium and 600-square-foot Agnes Kennedy White Library.
+Opened in 1915, The Kennedy School is a historic elementary school in northeast Portland.
+After it lost its function as a elementary school, it has been transformed into a 57-room hotel with a restaurant, multiple small bars, a movie theater, a swimming pool and a brewery.

 ![](kennedyschool1.jpg)
 ![](kennedyschool2.jpg)
 ![](kennedyschool3.jpg)
+*It is also part of [BikeTown](https://www.travelingcircusofurbanism.com/portland/Sundayparkways) area and has 4 racks*

 ![](kennedyschool4.jpg)
 ![](kennedyschool5.jpg)
 ![](kennedyschool6.jpg)
+It is open for public and you can enter the building for free - it is very interesting to see the remaining structure of a elementary school and all the whimsical/fun art pieces on the walls.

 ![](kennedyschool7.jpg)
 ![](kennedyschool8.jpg)
 ![](kennedyschool9.jpg)